Princess Leia: Creation and casting

-The second draft of the Return of the Jedi screenplay contained dialogue in which Obi-Wan tells Luke he has a twin sister.
+In the second draft of the Return of the Jedi screenplay, Obi-Wan tells Luke he has a twin sister.
 She and their mother were "sent to the protection of friends in a distant system.
 The mother died shortly thereafter, and Luke's sister was adopted by Ben's friends, the governor of Alderaan and his wife."
 Fisher explained in 1983: "Leia's real father left her mother when she was pregnant, so her mother married this King Organa.
 I was adopted and grew up set apart from other people because I was a princess."